imse586/imse586.github.io/syllabus/syllabus.md

 - [*How to Think about Data Visualization*](https://www.youtube.com/watch?v=vTingdk_pVM) by Jake VanderPlas

 Elective readings (Listed in no particular order.
-Pick any two readings/talks from the list.)
+Pick any one reading/talk from the list.)
 - [*Data-Driven Modeling to Understand (and Predict?) the Impacts of Climate Variability and Change*](https://www.youtube.com/watch?v=PEdBUtyiPyo) by Seth Guikema
 - [*Shaping a City with Open Data*](https://www.youtube.com/watch?v=pPhXEeMlFTY) by Ben Wellington
 - [*A Programming Language to Heal the Planet Together: Julia*](https://www.youtube.com/watch?v=qGW0GT1rCvs) by Alan Edelman